wigy/libfyffe/README.md

-# libfyffe
+# LibFyffe

-Collection of common functionality for fintech projects.
+A collection of common functionality for fintech-projects.